dennisjackson/heliotorrent/docs/spec.md

 - Data tile `N` MUST be stored at `/tile/data/<N>`.
 - Hash tile `N` at tree level `L` MUST be stored at `/tile/<L>/<N>`.

-`N` MUST be encoded exactly as specified by the Static CT specification.
+`N` MUST be encoded as a path exactly as specified by the Static CT specification.
 Deviating from this structure makes the torrent unusable for clients.

 Tile torrents SHOULD include a top-level `README.md` containing the following line: